Gradual abolition of slavery: United States

 Four other Northern states adopted policies to at least gradually abolish slavery: New Hampshire and Massachusetts in 1783, and Connecticut and Rhode Island in 1784.
 The Republic of Vermont had already limited slavery in its original constitution (1777), before it joined the United States as the 14th state in 1791.
 These state jurisdictions thus enacted the first abolition laws in the Americas.
-By 1808, the importation of enslaved people was prohibited (though smuggling continued), and by the 1820s all Northern states enacted laws for either gradual or immediate emancipation.
+By the 1820s, all Northern states enacted laws for either gradual or immediate emancipation.

 By 1860, U.S. Census data showed that almost all Northern states had no slaves except for New Jersey which had enacted such gradual emancipation that there were still 18 slaves enumerated by the census.

-Starting in the early 19th century, the concept of gradual abolition spread from the US to Latin America, where it became known as Freedom of wombs.

 Abraham Lincoln proposed an amendment to the Constitution for gradual emancipation in 1861 and 1862, culminating with the Second Message to Congress in December 1862.
 However, he realized that immediate emancipation was what was needed, because there was increasing support for emancipation in the north and slaves helped the Confederates during the war.
 This led to the Emancipation Proclamation, which went into effect on January 1, 1863.
 The Thirteenth Amendment to the United States Constitution was ratified at the end of the war, making slavery illegal in every state, and all enslaved people were freed.

+Latin America

+Starting in the early 19th century, the concept of gradual abolition spread from the US to Latin America, where it became known as Freedom of wombs.
+They contained two fundamental measures which consisted of prohibiting transatlantic slave trading and then later the complete abolition of slavery.
+The policies were adopted in Colombia, Ecuador, Uruguay, Brazil, and parts of the Caribbean.

+British Empire

+In 1833, Parliament passed the landmark Act to Abolish Slavery, which took a phased approach to emancipating slaves.
+It stipulated that: